muratk5n/thirdwave/en/2022/02/h2-thermo-chemical.md

 ### Nuclear, HTGR

-High-Temperature Gas-cooled Reactor (HTGR) use helium instead of water to cool the nuclear fission reaction, and its inherently safe design protects it against meltdowns as seen previously in Three Mile Island, Chernobyl, or Fukushima.
+High-Temperature Gas-cooled Reactors (HTGR) use helium instead of water to cool the nuclear fission reaction, and its inherently safe design protects it against meltdowns as seen previously in Three Mile Island, Chernobyl, or Fukushima.
 The fissile material, the fuel is kept in a new design called TRISO that streamlines the usage of the fuel, helps with its disposal, and guards against most form of proliferation.
 The high temperatures enable applications such as process heat or hydrogen production via the thermochemical sulfur–iodine cycle [1].

 Helium is an inert gas, so it will generally not chemically react with any material.
 Additionally, exposing helium to neutron radiation does